Ernst Süß: War against the Soviet Union

-Defense of the Reich
+Defense of the Reich and death

 In response to political humiliation caused by de Havilland Mosquito bombing raids into Germany, Reichsmarschall Hermann Göring, the commander-in-chief of the Luftwaffe, ordered the formation of two specialized high-altitude Luftwaffe units.
 These units were Jagdgeschwader 25, commanded by Major Herbert Ihlefeld, and Jagdgeschwader 50, commanded by his friend Graf.
 Graf was permitted to choose his personnel and had his friends Süß, Füllgrabe and Grislawski transferred from III.
 Gruppe of JG 52.

-Süß was made the Staffelkapitän (squadron leader) on 7 October 1943 of 9.
-Staffel of Jagdgeschwader 11.
-This unit fought in the Defense of the Reich, with which he won his last four victories.
+On 9 October 1943, Süß was transferred and appointed Staffelkapitän (squadron leader) of 9.
+Staffel of Jagdgeschwader 11 fighting in defense of the Reich missions.
+He replaced Oberleutnant Franz Strobl was killed the day before.
+At the time, III.
+Gruppe of JG 11, to which his Staffel was subordinated, was based at Oldenburg and commanded by Major Anton Mader.
+On 11 December, the United States Army Air Forces (USAAF) attacked the harbor and Nordseewerke at Emden where U-boats were built.
+III.
+Gruppe was scrambled at 11:00 and were vectored to a point of intercept near the islands of Norderney and Langeoog.
+While elements of the Gruppe engaged the bombers, Süß claimed one of the escorting Republic P-47 Thunderbolt fighters shot down.

-On 20 December 1943, the United States Army Air Forces (USAAF) bombed Bremen.
+On 20 December, the USAAF bombed Bremen.
 In total 546 bombers, escorted by 491 escort fighters, targeted the port of Bremen.
-Defending against this attack, Süß shot down a Lockheed P-38 Lightning fighter but was himself shot down by USAAF fighters near Wardenburg, south of Oldenburg, in his Messerschmitt Bf-109 G-5 (Werknummer 15 709—factory number).
-Süß managed to bail out but was shot in his parachute by a USAAF pilot.
+Defending against this attack, Süß shot down a Lockheed P-38 Lightning fighter but was himself shot down by USAAF fighters near Wardenburg, south of Oldenburg, in his Bf 109 G-5 (Werknummer 15 709—factory number).
+Süß managed to bail out but may have been shot in his parachute by a USAAF pilot.
+In an alternative account given by Flieger Viktor Widmaier, Süß's parachute failed to open and his comrades found him in a field west of Bremen.
+Posthumously, Süß was promoted to Oberleutnant (first lieutenant) on 1 August 1944.
+Command of 9.
+Staffel was then passed to Oberleutnant Fritz Kälber.